We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Type: liquid

-Wiley’s Finest omega-3 liquid contains a very high concentration of omega-3, with 1400 mg of EPA and 900 mg of DHA per serving.
-This may not be appropriate for everyone, and a person should consider speaking with their doctor or a healthcare professional before purchasing.
+Wiley’s Finest omega-3 liquid contains a very high concentration of omega-3s, with 1,400 mg EPA and 900 mg DHA per serving.
+This may not be appropriate for everyone, and a person should consider speaking with a doctor or other healthcare professional before purchasing.

-The National Institute of Health (NIH) has not established an upper intake level for omega-3s.
+The National Institutes of Health (NIH) does not report an established upper intake level for omega-3s.
 At very high doses, DHA and EPA may hinder immune function by suppressing inflammatory responses.
 They may also increase bleeding time.
-According to the FDA, it is safe to take supplements containing no more than 5 grams per day of EPA and DHA.
+According to the Food and Drug Administration (FDA), it is safe to take supplements containing no more than 5 grams per day of EPA and DHA.

 This product also comes in liquid form, making it suitable for anyone who has difficulty swallowing softgels or capsules.

-This product is certified by the Marine Stewardship Council (MSC) and Safe Quality Food (SQF) Institute, and it contains no additives or preservatives.
+This product is certified by the Marine Stewardship Council and Safe Quality Food Institute, and it contains no additives or preservatives.

 Pro